Archduchess Adelheid of Austria

-Archduchess Adelheid of Austria (3 January 1914 – 2 October 1971) was an archduchess of Austria, as the daughter of Emperor Charles I of Austria and Empress Zita.
+Archduchess Adelheid of Austria (Adelheid Maria Josepha Sixta Antonia Roberta Ottonia Zita Charlotte Luise Immakulata Pia Theresia Beatrix Franziska Isabella Henriette Maximiliana Genoveva Ignatia Marcus d'Aviano; 3 January 1914 – 2 October 1971) was an archduchess of Austria, as the daughter of Emperor Charles I of Austria and Empress Zita.

 Biography

 Early years

 Archduchess Adelheid was born on 3 January 1914, in the Schloss Hetzendorf.
 She was the second child and eldest daughter of Archduke Charles of Austria and his wife, Zita of Bourbon-Parma.
-On 7 January 1914 she was baptised by Friedrich Gustav Piffl; her baptismal names were: Adelheid Maria Josepha Sixta Antonia Roberta Ottonia Zita Charlotte Luise Immakulata Pia Theresia Beatrix Franziska Isabella Henriette Maximiliana Genoveva Ignatia Marcus d'Aviano.
-Her godparents that stood for her were her father’s mother, Princess Maria Josepha of Saxony, and her mother’s brother Prince Sixtus of Bourbon-Parma.
+On 7 January 1914 she was baptised by Friedrich Gustav Piffl, Archbishop of Vienna.
+Her godparents that stood for her were her father's mother, Princess Maria Josepha of Saxony, and her mother's brother Prince Sixtus of Bourbon-Parma.

-On 21 November 1916, Adelheid's great-grand uncle, Emperor Franz Joseph, died and her father succeeded him as emperor of Austria and king of Hungary.
+On 21 November 1916, Adelheid's great-granduncle, Emperor Franz Joseph, died and her father succeeded him as emperor of Austria and king of Hungary.
 During World War I Adelheid would often accompany her brother, Crown Prince Otto, and father on trips to inspect the Austrian troops.

 Following the Austro-Hungarian Empire's defeat in the war, her father was forced to renounce participation in state affairs and subsequently the empire was dismantled—and republics were established in Austria and Hungary.
 In 1919, Adelheid and her family were sent into exile, first in Switzerland and lastly in the Island of Madeira.

 On 9 March 1922, Adelheid was with her brother Otto and father when he went into town to buy toys for Carl Ludwig’s birthday.
 On the way back, they were enveloped by chill mists; due to this, her father caught a cold that later developed into pneumonia, from which he died on 1 April.